Check Out This Delicious Mango Margarita Cupcake Recipe!

 7a.
 If you’re going to use fresh mangoes, very carefully peel your mango using a small paring knife, dice the mangoes very finely.
 (This should yield about a cup)

 7b.
-If using frozen mangoes, take them out earlier so they can thaw a bit, dice them or use a food processor like I did.
+If using frozen mangoes, take them out earlier so they can thaw a bit, dice them or use a food processor as I did.
 (Again, about a cup worth)

 9. Fill cupcake liners a little over ½ full and bake for 20-25 minutes – cupcakes are very fluffy so test with a toothpick.